 Your books could reach millions of readers worldwide and give you the chance to build credibility as an author through reviews and sales.
 It’ll be up to you to write your own sales copy and choose your own prices.

 One way you could get started is to sign up to freelance websites like Upwork and take on as many ‘odd jobs’ as you can.
-This could include anything from writing a 2000-word article on different breeds of dogs to writing horoscopes or reviewing a movie.
+This could include anything from writing a 2,000-word article on different dog breeds to making horoscopes or reviewing a movie.

-Jobs like these can help to increase your reputation and credibility as a writer, and you might be able to collect references and/or testimonials from clients who are particularly happy with your work.
+Jobs like these can help increase your reputation and credibility as a writer, and you might collect references and/or testimonials from clients who are particularly happy with your work.

-It’s worth creating a portfolio and adding pieces of work that you’re particularly proud of (free websites like Issuu or Medium are helpful for creating this).
-That way, if you decide that you’d like to start approaching companies directly and offering to write specific material for them, you’ll be able to offer them examples of your work.
+It’s worth creating a portfolio and adding pieces of work that you’re particularly proud of (using free websites like Issuu or Medium).
+That way, if you decide to start approaching companies directly and offering to write specific material for them, you’ll be able to offer examples of your work.

-In your own time, you might also want to start a blog about a topic you’re passionate about – as this is when your writing will usually be at its best and it’s another great place to showcase your work.
+In your own time, you might also like to start a blog about a topic you’re passionate about – as this is when your writing will usually be at its best, and it’s another great place to showcase your work.

 Browse writing opportunities...